 Oh monopoly, the game that dictated my childhood and led to countless arguments and various accusations of cheating.
 The game could take ages to complete but every minute of it was entertaining and gripping.
 But having played the game more times than I can remember, Monopoly teaches up a great deal about finance and wealth creation.

 Looking back at the times I played monopoly, it’s actually funny that the way many people play the game resembles there view on money and wealth creation in real life.
 For example, I am more prone to taking calculated risks in the game and that is why I invest in good quality companies in the stock exchange; it’s also why many would advise that you invest in bitcoin now as it is a calculated risk that has paid off for investors around the world.
 My friend on the other hand was more conservative whilst playing and always liked having cash and it should come as no surprise that today, he still prefers to keep money in the banks rather than acquire money generating assets.

 Here are 5 financial lessons I have learnt through the game of monopoly:

 1. Buy Early and Hold

 The cautious people in the game wait too long to make decisions and lose opportunities to buy property.
-And when they finally do decide to buy a square, all the good places have already been bought up and they are not getting the best value for money.
+And when they finally do decide to buy a square, all the good places (such as the new condominiums in Toronto and the GTA) have already been bought up and they are not getting the best value for money.
 The best opportunities present themselves early in the game, and those who hang on to their cash and wait too long to invest often lose.
 And by buying late, they have missed out on the cash-flow the property has produced which could have been used to buy another property or buy 4 houses and then a hotel.